Thomas-Bollinger/Equarius-Support/README.md

 # Equarius-Support
 Thie is the support page for Equarius, math formula editor.
-This editor is available in App Store (Under preparation).
+Equarius is available in App Store (Under preparation).
 Feel free to share your suggestions, requests, bug reports, and any comments from Issues.